 Security best practices

-This topic describes how to implement security best practices in SQL Server using dbForge Studio for SQL Server to protect databases from unauthorized access, data breaches, and other vulnerabilities while maintaining compliance with security standards.
+This topic describes how to implement SQL Server security best practices with dbForge Studio for SQL Server to protect databases from unauthorized access, data breaches, and other vulnerabilities while maintaining compliance with security standards.

 Prerequisites

-• A target database that you want to secure.
+• A database that you want to secure

 Configure secure authentication

-You can set up secure authentication methods to control access to the SQL Server instance.
+You can configure secure authentication methods in Security Manager or SQL Editor to control access to the SQL Server instance.

 2.1.
 In Name, specify the login name.